Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Application

 Finally, Figure \ref{fig:Figure_forecast} shows the plots of the absolute differences between forecasts and the true values for each item.
-The items are ordered to match the categories expecting that each factor mainly affects the corresponding category.
-Overall, the proposed forecasting approach slightly outperforms the reference methods, by showing small absolute differences in general.
-In particular, as explained in Section \ref{sse:convergence}, the forecasting performance becomes identical to the Marginal for the longer horizon.
-But for smaller horizons, our approach does better for 4 items, compared to 2 items doing better for Marginal.
-We naturally cannot draw overarching conclusions based on this evidence.
+The items are arranged according to their categories, under the expectation that each factor primarily influences its corresponding category.
+Overall, the proposed forecasting approach slightly outperforms the reference methods, generally exhibiting small absolute differences.
+As discussed in Section \ref{sse:convergence}, the forecasting performance becomes identical to the Marginal for the longer horizon.
+But for shorter horizons, our approach performs better for 4 items, whereas the Marginal method performs better for 2 items.
+While this suggests a potential advantage, it is not sufficient to draw overarching conclusions based on this evidence.